v-pmalreddy/GCPDNS_CCP/README.md

 <a name="auth">

 ## Steps to execute Terraform script for Authentication setup
 - If the Authentication setup file is previously executed in the project, there is no need to execute the Authentication setup file again.
-You can use the existing `Workload Identity Pool ID` and `Workload Identity Provider ID`.
+You can use the existing `Workload Identity Pool ID` and `Workload Identity Provider ID` for authentication  purpose.
 - If these fields are not generated previosuly, execute the Authentication Setup file with the same commands mentioned above.
 - To access the Authentication Setup file [Click Here](https://github.com/Azure/Azure-Sentinel/tree/master/DataConnectors/GCP/Terraform/sentinel_resources_creation/GCPInitialAuthenticationSetup).
 - After executing the authentication setup file, `Workload Identity Pool ID` and `Workload Identity Provider ID` are generated in the project.